Rappsilber-Laboratory/xiview/README.md

 ### Usage

-To initialize the module create a xiSPEC_wrapper with your desired options:
+To initialize the module create the xiSPEC app with your desired options:

 targetDiv is the only required option.